Dream Boy (film): Release

 Dream Boy first screened at the Berlin International Film Festival in Germany on February 15, 2008.
-Its first American screening was on October 24, 2008 at the Chicago International Film Festival.
+Its first American screening was on October 24, 2008, at the Chicago International Film Festival.
 The film was released on DVD in North America on August 24, 2010.

+Reception

+Jay Weissberg from Variety criticized the film's "countless cliches" and generic approach to its subject matter.
+He considered the score to be distracting and also criticized the film's editing, particularly in the scenes taking place during the film's climax in the plantation house.
+Weissberg also negatively received most of the cast's acting, although he mostly credited the film's "uninspired dialogue" for the poor acting performances.
+However, he praised Scarwig's performance.